Infinix GT 30 5G

 Common Features

-• Both products have a typical brightness of 700 nits.
+• Both phones have a typical brightness of 700 nits and damage-resistant glass.

 Main Differences